dharmik-o/youtubeClone/README.md

 *   **react:** A JavaScript library for building user interfaces.
 *   **react-dom:** Serves as the entry point to the DOM and server renderers for React.
 *   **react-router-dom:** DOM bindings for React Router.
-*   **bootstrap:** A popular CSS framework for building responsive, mobile-first sites.
 *   **formik:** A small library that helps you with the 3 most annoying parts: getting values in and out of form state, validation and error messages, and handling form submission.
 *   **yup:** A JavaScript schema builder for value parsing and validation.
 *   **react-icons:** A small library that helps you add icons to your React apps.